sel4devkit/sel4devkit-manual/src/src/first_boot/sel4test.md

 As a worked example throughout this section the [seL4Test](https://docs.sel4.systems/projects/sel4test) project will be used. seL4Test is a test suite for seL4 developed and maintained by the seL4 Foundation.

-This section of the document assumes the [build environment setup](../install_and_configure/build_environment_setup.md) has been completed and the user is using the CAmkES docker environment (../install_and_configure/build_environment_setup.md#Installation#CAmkES).
+This section of the document assumes the [build environment setup](../install_and_configure/build_environment_setup.md) has been completed and the user is using the [CAmkES docker environment](../install_and_configure/build_environment_setup.md#camkes).
 All commands provided within this section are to be executed within the build environment; i.e. please ensure that you have followed the instructions in the [build environment setup's usage](../install_and_configure/build_environment_setup.md#usage) section and that you execute the following commands from inside the Docker container.

 ## Context